“It is not he who reviles or strikes you who insults you,

 — Mark Twain

 It is human desire and nature to want to feel good and to be liked.
-Many times, others opinions have been known to have an adverse effect on us.
-Much of that training came from our childhood upbringing, wanting to please our parents so they will be pleased with us and so on.
+Many times, others’ opinions have been known to have an adverse effect on us.
+Much of that training came from our childhood upbringing, wanting to please our parents so they will be pleased with us, and so on.
 Here’s some of what I’ve learned about feeling good and being liked, and it has been a critical thing to learn, and it is never too late.

 I’ve found only one way for us to be guaranteed to feel good and be liked and that is to start with ourselves.

 When I was a kid, we used to talk about self-confident people as being conceited or loving themselves (as if that is a bad thing!).
-Of course, some of them were what we might call overly self-confident, bordering on arrogant.
+Of course, some of them were what we might call overly self-confident, bordering on arrogance.
 However, in looking back, I recognize that it takes a certain amount of courage to step out there and be vulnerable in front of others.
 It’s a risk that so many of us weren’t ready to take.

-I know that I was always looking outside of myself for approval, and of course, it feels good to have approval of others, especially people we respect and like.
+I know that I was always looking outside of myself for approval, and of course, it feels good to have approval from others, especially people we respect and like.
 The only trouble with looking outside for approval is they may not approve.
 Their opinion may be different from ours and maybe they even feel strongly about it.
 We can go find another, and another until we find the approval and opinions we want, or we can do something far better and more effective: Get them from ourselves.

 When we begin with the firm foundation of loving and appreciating ourselves, and trusting in our own mental guidance system and our own opinion of ourselves and what we do, there is nothing that can hold us back.
 When we have our own approval, we do not need it from others.
 If they happen to give it, fine.
 If they don’t, fine.
 We can do very nicely without it.
 THAT is confidence.